THE FIRST SWEDISH–DANISH INITIATIVE

 • -1-

-MARINE RESEARCH & CONSERVATION
+MARINE RESEARCH

 'ÖRESUND PATROL' aims to be an action-driven organisation carrying out large-scale environmental and scientific projects in a citizen-science capacity and in collaboration with universities, organisations, and institutions.